News & trends

 Where the Roles Overlap

-In practice, the boundary between QS and CM isn’t always clean – particularly in SME contractors where headcount is limited and people wear multiple hats.
-In firms under £20m turnover, the senior QS effectively performs both roles: managing project-level detail while also making strategic commercial decisions.
-Both roles need strong understanding of JCT, NEC, and bespoke contract forms.
-Both contribute to the monthly commercial review cycle.
-Both use the same commercial management systems – the difference is what they look at and what decisions they make from the data.
+In practice, the boundary isn’t always clean – particularly in SME contractors.
+In firms under £20m turnover, the senior QS effectively performs both roles.
+Both need strong understanding of JCT, NEC, and bespoke contract forms.
+Both contribute to the monthly commercial review.
+Both use the same systems – the difference is what decisions they make from the data.

-In design and build work, the overlap grows further – the QS often takes on procurement responsibility that would normally sit with the CM in a traditional contract structure.
-The overlap is most visible during growth phases, when a contractor is big enough to need a CM but hasn’t yet made the hire.
-The senior QS stretches to cover strategic decisions while still doing project-level work, and something inevitably suffers – usually either the detail or the strategy.
+The overlap is most visible during growth phases, when a contractor needs a CM but hasn’t made the hire.
+The senior QS stretches to cover strategic decisions while doing project-level work – and something inevitably suffers.

 Career Progression: QS to Commercial Manager